Equal Loudness Curves

 100

 So if we describe the loudness in sones a doubling of sones directly relates to a "doubling" of loudness.
+Its a 10 dB rule but includes the variation in loudness so its good for all frequencies!
 This scale is for sine waves, there are nuances I am leaving out for more complex signals.
 I just want you to know what the "sone" scale is.

 Questions